 Pregnancy is an exciting time for many families.
 As they watch what they eat and plan a baby room in their house, women continue to work as well.
 That said, pregnancy discrimination does exist.
 It is important to understand the rights of pregnant working women while growing your family.

-If you suspect you have been a victim of pregnancy discrimination in Ohio, discuss the details of your situation with an Columbus pregnancy discrimination lawyer.
+If you suspect you have been a victim of pregnancy discrimination in Ohio, discuss the details of your situation with our Columbus pregnancy discrimination lawyers.

 Ohio and National Pregnancy Laws